 ESG & Other Emerging Risks

 Cybersecurity is also a key concern, as the growing number of data breaches and cyberattacks highlight the potential impact on insurance companies and policyholders.
-Insurers will need to develop a deep understanding of the risks and offer policies that provide adequate protection.
+Insurers will need to develop a deep understanding of the potential risks and offer policies that provide adequate protection.

 Systemic Risks